mova-institute/lib/README.md

 - function name (arg) { ... }
 - keep else statements on the same line as their curly braces.
 - multiple blank lines not allowed.

+- Style 02-07
+- Do use uppercase with underscores when naming constants.
+- Consider naming an interface without an I prefix.